MicrosoftDocs/win32/desktop-src/ics/firewall-dynamic-keywords.md

 # Firewall dynamic keywords

-You use the firewall dynamic keywords APIs to manage *dynamic keyword addresses* in [Windows Defender Firewall](/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security).
+You use the firewall dynamic keywords APIs to manage *dynamic keyword addresses* in [Microsoft Defender Firewall](/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security).
 A dynamic keyword address is used to create a set of IP addresses to which one or more firewall rules can refer.
 Dynamic keyword addresses support both IPv4 and IPv6.

 > [!NOTE]
 > For API reference content for the APIs introduced in this topic, see [Firewall dynamic keywords reference](firewall-dynamic-keywords-reference.md).